aldobatta/Dark_cluster/README.md

 **squeue -p dark**

-Here you can see the jobs youe sent to the queue, and all other jobs in the queue.
+Here you can see the "active" jobs you sent to the queue, and active jobs from other users in the queue.

-You can check the status of your jobs using your **username**:
+Using your **username**, you can check the status of your jobs:

 **squeue -u username**

 ### Stoping jobs in queue

-You can cancel a job with:
+You can cancel one of your jobs with:

 **scancel jobID**